A lower bound for the double slice genus: Construction of the lower bound

 \subsection{Combining $\theta_i$}

-So far we have defined various $\theta_i$'s, all of which require the input of an extendable pair that cannot be deduced from the knot.
-One obvious remedy is to take a minimum over all the extendable pairs, which unfortunately does not lead to a useful lower bound if one uses a single $\theta_i$.
-However, this can be overcame by combining these invariants.
+So far we have defined various $\theta_i$'s, all of which require the input of an admissible pair that cannot be deduced from the knot.
+One obvious remedy is to take a minimum over all the admissible pairs, which unfortunately does not lead to a useful lower bound if one uses a single $\theta_i$.
+However, this can be overcome by combining these invariants.
 First note that $\theta_1$ and $\theta_2$ are well defined if we replace $\Sigma$ with an arbitrary rational homology sphere.
 This allows us to make the following definition.

 \begin{defn} \begin{enumerate}[(i)] \item Given a rational homology $3$-sphere $Y$, define